Avoid these marijuana cooking mistakes and put yourself well on the road to making great tasting potent marijuana edibles!

 4. Not decarboxylating the cannabis first.

 While too much heat will kill your THC, some heat is necessary.
 Most people do not realize the raw cannabis plant contains no THC at all.
 It does contain THC-A (or THC-acid).
 It takes the process of adding heat or decarboxylation to make the chemical reaction that converts THC-A to THC.
-If you are infusing butter or oil, decarboxylation is taken care of in the process of infusion, mostly.
+If you are infusing butter or oil, some decarboxylation is taken care of in the process of infusion, mostly.
 But lab tests show that even when making infusions, decarbing first will up the percentage of THC extracted.
 If you are cooking with kief you will need to decarboxylate first.
 I recommend this step when cooking with hash too, as it can help maximize THC potency.
-Simply put your concentrates in an ovenproof dish or your crumbled plant material on a baking sheet and heat for about 20 minutes at 250 degrees F. Once decarboxylated the marijuana or concentrates are ready to cook with.
+For more info on decarboxylation, why you need it, and how to do it, see this page.

 5. Adding too much cannabis/over medicating.